Topological posets and tropical phased matroids

 \subsection{Tools from geometric topology}

-Here we state four theorems, well-known in geometric topology but perhaps less well-known in other mathematical communities.
+Here we state three theorems, well-known in geometric topology but perhaps less well-known in other mathematical communities.
 5pt Recall that a space $Z$ is {\it locally $n$-connected} if for each $z\in Z$ and each neighborhood $U$ of $z$ there is a neighborhood $V$ of $z$ such that, for all $k\leq n$, every map from the $k$-sphere $S^k$ into $V$ extends to a map of the $(k+1)$-ball $B^{k+1}$ into $U$.
 For us, the important point is that polyhedra are locally $n$-connected for all $n$.
-5pt \begin{thm} Let $Z$ be a locally $n$-connected metrizable space.
-Every open cover $\mathcal A$ of $Z$ has an open refinement $\mathcal B$ such that whenever $K$ is a polyhedron of dimension $\leq n$, any two maps $g_{1}, g_{2}:K\to Z$ which agree on the closed subset $C\subseteq K$ and are $\mathcal B$-close, are $\mathcal A$-homotopic rel $C$. \end{thm} \begin{proof} This is Theorem V.5.1 of \cite{Hu}.
-The references to $C$ are not in the statement, but they follow from the proof. \end{proof} 5pt When $K$ is a simplicial complex and $L$ is a subcomplex containing all the vertices of $K$, a {\it partial realization} of $K$ in a space $Z$ relative to a cover $\mathcal A$ of $Z$ is a map $\psi :L\to Z$ such that, for every simplex $\sigma $ of $K$, there is a set $A\in {\mathcal A}$ with $\psi (\sigma\bigcap L)\subseteq A$.
-When $L=K$ this is a {\it full realization}.
-5pt \begin{thm} Let $Z$ be a locally $(n-1)$-connected metrizable space, Every open cover $\mathcal A$ of $Z$ has an open refinement $\mathcal B$ such that every partial realization $j_{0}:L\to Z$ relative to $\mathcal B$ extends to a full realization $j:K\to Z$ relative to $\mathcal A$. \end{thm} \begin{proof} This is Theorem V.4.1 of \cite{Hu}. \end{proof} 5pt Recall that a map is {\it proper} if the pre-image of every compact subset of its codomain is compact.
+5pt \begin{Def} When $K$ is a simplicial complex and $L$ is a subcomplex containing all the vertices of $K$, a {\it partial realization} of $K$ in a space $Z$ relative to a cover $\mathcal A$ of $Z$ is a map $\psi :L\to Z$ such that, for every simplex $\sigma $ of $K$, there is a set $A\in {\mathcal A}$ with $\psi (\sigma\bigcap L)\subseteq A$.
+When $L=K$ this is a {\it full realization}. \end{Def} 5pt \begin{thm} Let $Z$ be a locally $(n-1)$-connected metrizable space.
+Every open cover $\mathcal A$ of $Z$ has an open refinement $\mathcal B$ such that every partial realization $j_{0}:L\to Z$ relative to $\mathcal B$ extends to a full realization $j:K\to Z$ relative to $\mathcal A$. \end{thm} \begin{proof} This is Theorem V.4.1 of \cite{Hu}. \end{proof} 5pt Recall that a map is {\it proper} if the pre-image of every compact subset of its codomain is compact.